-The diagram below illustrates several ways to handle 3D models for use in Odeon:
+The diagram below illustrates all available ways to handle 3D models for use in ODEON:

 When you have selected the surfaces of the object you want to copy in the OdeonEditor, you copy these surfaces together with all the points to a new editor.
 Save and load the new room in Odeon.
 Now to get rid of all the extra points it might be necessary to export the model to DXF and then import it to Odeon Again.
 This is possible from the file menu.

 When this is done you should use the MTranslate function to insert the object back into the room.
 And use the NumbOffset function to make sure the new copied objects do not interfere with the existing point and surface numbers.

 Odeon corrects for errors which may reside in a CAD model, such as warped or repeated surfaces or surfaces with no area, and stitches surfaces together to form models that are easier to handle, look much nicer, and are better compatible with the calculation principles applied in ODEON.

 Click here for a technical note that covers these points in more detail.